Informatics, digital & computational pathology

 • Features that contribute towards making the prediction are equivalent to the independent variables in statistics

-• Terms "feature" and "variable" are used interchangeably
+• Feature and variable are terms that are used interchangeably

 Machine learning algorithms